amartin755/tcppump/README.md

 	Options:
 	-h --help
 		Display this text
 	-i IFC --interface=IFC
 		Name of the network interface via which the packets are sent.
-On Linux this can be one of the interfaces that are printed by "ip link" or "ifconfig", for example "eth0".
-	        On Windows it can either be the AdapterName (GUID) like "{3F4A136A-2ED5-4226-9CB2-7A511E93CD48}", or the so-called FriendlyName, which is changeable by the user.
-	        For example "WiFi" or "Local Area Connection 1".
-	-v --verbose
+	--myip4=IPV4
+		Use IPV4 as source IPv4 address instead of the network adapters ip address --mymac=MAC
+		Use MAC as source MAC address instead of the network adapters MAC address -v --verbose
 		When parsing and printing, produce verbose output.
 This option can be supplied multiple times (max.
 4 times, i.e. -vvvv) for even more debug output.
 	--input=TYPE
 		Input format of the packets to be sent.
 Possible values for TYPE (default is "token") are: raw     Packets are defined as hex-ascii string, and will not be interpreted.
 		        example: 0123456789ABCDEF001122334455667788
 		token   Token based definition of packets. tcppump will compile it to Ethernet packets.
 		        example: eth: .dest=44:22:33:44:55:66 .payload=1234567890abcdef
 		        For complete description of the syntax, see documentation. script  Packets are defined in script files, that contain token based packets. pcap    pcap file of captured packets (e.g via wireshark or tcpdump) will be replayed.
 	-r --raw
 		Short for --input=raw
 	-s --script
 		Short for --input=script
 	-p --pcap
 		Short for --input=pcap
 	-l N --loop=N
 		Send all files/packets N times.
 Default: N = 1
-	-d SECONDS --delay=SECONDS
+	-d TIME --delay=TIME
-	        Packet transmission is delayed SECONDS.
-Default is no delay --interactive[=KEYLIST]
+		Packet transmission is delayed TIME.Resolution depends on -t parameter.
+Default is microseconds.
+	-t RESOLUTION --resolution=RESOLUTION
+		Resolution of transmission time.
+This affects -d parameter as well as all timestamps in script files Possible values are 'u'= microseconds (default), 'm'= milliseconds and 's'= seconds --interactive[=KEYLIST]
 		Enable interactive mode (EXPERIMENTAL).
 In interactive mode no packets are sent automatically.
 		Instead the packets are bound to keys and only sent when the corresponding key is pressed.
 The default implementation binds the first 10 packets to the keys 1, 2, ...
 0.
+	--write-to-pcap=OUTFILE
+		Write generated packets to pcap file OUTFILE.
+	--dissect
+		Prints the dissected content of sent packets as known from tcpdump.

 ### Examples